baoisnotruski/klettern/narration.md

 When I try to climb a route, I break it down into sections.
 So instead of trying to overcome something big, I am approaching one small bit at a time.

 I get sad.
 I worry.
 I am not in my home country and I don't know when the next flight will be.
+I can no longer go outside when I used to stay outside 16 hours a day.

 But I take it day by day.
 Sometimes, it's hard to get through a day.
 So I take it minute by minute.
 And sometimes, as I learned in yoga, we'll have to take it breath by breath.